-- Genomic Variations led to the concept of "Personalised Medicine". biexample: slow metabolized vs. extensive one should vir get the same dose. - Variation can be caused by different concentrations at sites of drug action - pharmacokinetic variation. - Or by different responses to the same drug concentration - pharmacodynamics variation.
+- Genomic Variations led to the concept of "Personalised Medicine". - Variation can be caused by different concentrations at sites of drug action - pharmacokinetic variation. - Or by different responses to the same drug concentration - pharmacodynamics variation.

 - In these cases, dose adjustment is needed to meet the individual needs. - Inter-individual variation in response to some drugs is a serious problem; if not taken into account. - It can result in lack of or reduced effect or unexpected adverse effects.